DipCrai/WorldBoxModLoader/README.md

 - Launch "WorldBoxModLoaderInstaller.exe"
 - In selection menu select WorldBox directory

-Please note that the use of mods may affect the stability of the game and may violate the terms of use of some games.
+Please note that the use of mods may affect the stability of the game.
 Use mods at your own risk.